-These just a few examples of differences in share class among the same fund.
+These just a few examples of differences in share class among the same mutual fund.
 Whether you invest on your own, via a financial advisor, or within your company retirement plan; it behooves you to understand and question the various share classes available to you.
 While the differences in expense ratios may seem small, the impact of a lower expense ratio can be huge in terms of the amount you accumulate over time.

 Please feel free to contact me with your investment and financial planning questions.

 For you do-it-yourselfers, check out Morningstar.com to analyze your mutual funds and other investments and to get a free trial for their premium services.
 Please check out our Resources page for links to some additional tools and services that might be beneficial to you.